Output Quality

 For outputs that drive action, ask: - Can the recipient use this immediately? - Are next steps clear? - Is the output self-contained, or does it require additional context?

-Generic language: AI defaults to corporate-speak and placeholder phrases.
+- Generic language: Corporate-speak and placeholder phrases.
 “In today’s fast-paced business environment” adds nothing.
-“Moving forward, we should leverage synergies” means nothing.
 Generic language signals that context was missing from the input.

-Confident inaccuracy: AI states wrong information with certainty.
-Dates that don’t exist, statistics that were never published, names that are misspelled.
-The confidence makes these harder to catch—they don’t sound uncertain.
+- Confident inaccuracy: Wrong information stated with certainty.
+Dates that don’t exist, statistics that were never published.
+The confidence makes these harder to catch.

-Missing nuance: AI oversimplifies complex situations.
-Stakeholder relationships, organizational politics, historical context—these subtleties often disappear.
+- Missing nuance: Stakeholder relationships, organizational politics, historical context—these subtleties disappear.
 The output is technically correct but practically naive.

-Tone mismatch: The output sounds wrong for the situation.
-Too formal, too casual, too enthusiastic, too neutral.
-This usually means the audience and context weren’t adequately specified in input.
+- Tone mismatch: Too formal, too casual, too enthusiastic.
+This usually means the audience wasn’t adequately specified.

-Padding: Unnecessary words to reach a perceived length target.
-Redundant sentences that restate what was just said.
+- Padding: Unnecessary words to fill perceived length targets.
 Introductions that delay getting to the point.
-AI sometimes writes more than needed.

-Research confirms this pattern.
-Studies show that output improvement efforts yield diminishing returns, while input refinement continues to improve results.
+I’ve seen this pattern repeatedly: fixing outputs addresses symptoms, while fixing inputs addresses causes.
 If you’re constantly editing the same types of errors, your input needs work, not your editing skills.

 The Feedback Loop